 ProperForm Data Processing Addendum

-This Data Processing Addendum ("DPA") supplements and is incorporated into the ProperForm Provider Terms of Service ("Terms") between ProperForm, Inc. ("ProperForm") and the provider agreeing to the Terms ("Provider").
-This DPA governs ProperForm's processing of Provider Personal Data (as defined below) in connection with ProperForm's provision of the Services to Provider.
+This Data Processing Addendum ("DPA") supplements and is incorporated into the ProperForm Business Terms of Service ("Terms") between ProperForm, Inc. ("ProperForm") and the business agreeing to the Terms ("Business").
+This DPA governs ProperForm's processing of Personal Data (as defined below) in connection with ProperForm's provision of the Services to Business.

 1. Definitions